ncarr6/expense_tracking_app/README.md

 -break up transactions into sub-transactions (for example, if I go to the grocery store and spend money on home goods and food in one transaction, I'd like to track how much I've spent on each category).

--allow for expense spreading (like paying an insurance premium up-front and then spreading it out over the next six months)
+-allow for expense spreading (like paying an insurance premium up-front and then spreading it out over the next six months).

 -allow a transaction to occur on one date but count toward a different month's budget.
 Say I buy a plane ticket in July for December, but I want that plane ticket to count against December's budget.